gobbedy/AutoDD/README.md

 The original AutoDD produced a simple table of the stock ticker and the number of threads talking about the ticker.

-Version 2 of AutoDD adds some options and features that the original did not have.
+Version 2 of AutoDD added some options and features that the original did not have.

 	- ability to display a change in results (ie, an increase or decrease of score from the previous day to today)